2kpaul/weather_app_vuejs_tailwindcss/README.md

 # Weather app using vueJS and tailwindcss

-This app uses api from openweathermap.org
+This app use the weather api from openweathermap.org

-Go to https://openweathermap.org/ create a free account and generate your api to use for this project
+Go to https://openweathermap.org/ create a free account and generate your api key to use it for this project

 ## Install